John Cokayne (died 1438): Responsibility and criminality

-Cokayne now began to acquire a degree of influence and recognition in Deryshire society.
+Cokayne now began to acquire a degree of influence and recognition in Derbyshire society.
 In March 1392 he received a commission of array.
 In February 1393 he received a commission of arrest to pursue a fugitive in a case brought to attention by his uncle John.
 Rituals of social solidarity and political responsibility did not make Cokayne markedly less inclined to consort with criminals.
 In May John Cokayn, probably the uncle, obtained a pardon for a man involved in a rampage of housebreaking and murder at Ashbourne.
 Although there is no suggestion in the text that Sir John himself was present on this occasion, the list of those involved overlaps substantially with that of his cronies who had terrorised the area in 1388, including Edmund Harthill, presumably a cousin.
 Moreover, when Sir John was returned to Parliament for the first time in 1395, he had another indictment for felony hanging over him.
 While he was at Westminster he had the case transferred to Derbyshire by a writ of nisi prius, which covered also Thomas Lache and William Walsh, both of Normanton, presumably his accomplices.
 The other knight of the shire in 1395 was Peter Melbourne or Fauconer, a one-time MP who was a close and devoted adherent of Gaunt.
 It was rare for the Derbyshire gentry to send two inexperienced men to Parliament: generally at least one would have served before.

 The dangers of Cokayne's political position must have been apparent to him, not least because of the fate of his close friend Ipstones, murdered while in London for the 1394 Parliament by Roger Swynnerton, a relative of Maud.
 Moreover, the murderer was pardoned in 1397 after an intervention by Baldwin Raddington, controller of the king's wardrobe.
 Cokayne was clearly not trusted by the king, Richard II, and the Court party: after his brief period of respectability, he received no commissions after 1393.
 The Ipstones property dispute had wider resonances in the competition between magnates in the region.
 The Peshales, Maud's in-laws were clients of the Earls of Stafford, as was Ipstones until 1381, when hostilities broke out between them.
 Gaunt had intervened to get Sir John Holland restored to favour after he murdered the son of Hugh de Stafford, 2nd Earl of Stafford in 1386, bringing about a deterioration in relations between the two magnates.
 Stafford had great influence in his own county and his reach came very close to Cokayne's home territory around Dovedale.
 Cokayne faced the same toxic combination of local infamy, official indifference and magnate hostility that encompassed the death of Ipstones.
 Lancastrian power was much more dominant in Derbyshire than in Staffordshire, making Gaunt a realistic protector for its gentry.